 You must also take the CASPer examination and have your score sent to UT Southwestern.
 If you are invited to interview, your scores must be delivered to UT Southwestern prior to

 your interview date.

 Applications are accepted by Texas Medical and Dental Schools Application Service (TMDSAS) May 1 – November 1.Apply via TMDSAS

 - Complete Your Secondary Application

-You may submit your secondary application after we have received your primary application from TMDSAS.
+You may submit your secondary application after we receive your primary application from TMDSAS.
 You will receive an email prompting you to create an account to access the secondary application once your primary application is transmitted.
-The deadline to submit your secondary application is October 15.
+Please check your spam and junk folders.
+Once you have created your account, please access your application portal at apply.utsouthwestern.edu/med.
+The deadline to submit your secondary application is November 15.

 - Submit Supporting Documents to TMDSAS

 All supporting documents submitted to TMDSAS by November 15.